cjcarvajal/difficult-destinations-colombia/README.md

 ![alt text](https://github.com/cjcarvajal/difficult-destinations-colombia/blob/master/img1.png)

-There is an official airline in Colombia called [Satena](https://www.satena.com/), its run under the Defense Ministry command, its mission is to provide air services such as passsenger flights or mail, to some remote regions in the country, regions where the poverty, violence conflicts or lack of infrastructure forbid other comercial airlines to offer the same service.
+There is an official airline in Colombia called [Satena](https://www.satena.com/), its run under the Defense Ministry command, its mission is to provide air services such as passsenger flights or mail to some remote regions in the country, regions where the poverty, violence conflicts or lack of infrastructure forbid other comercial airlines to offer the same service.
 So Satena accomplish a social goal, integrating this remote locations into the economic and politic development of the country.

-In this visualization, I analyze de routes provide by Satena, and identify some possible improvements in their service.
+In this visualization, I analyze the routes provide by Satena, and identify some possible improvements in their service.

 ## Dataset